DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Access the ODM services

 Well done!
-You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#create-a-dedicated-odm-realm) (For ex: johndoe@mycompany.com/johndoe).
+You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#create-a-dedicated-odm-realm) (e.g. johndoe@mycompany.com/johndoe).

 ### Set up Rule Designer